-The VALP Paragraph 11.1 explains that Green Infrastructure is "a strategically planned network of high quality multi-functional green spaces in both urban and rural areas,...
-It is designed, developed, and managed to meet the environmental, social and economic needs of communities and wildlife.
-The term includes open green spaces such as parks and gardens, country parks, allotments, cemeteries, green corridors (potentially including cycleways and rights of way), village greens and trees.
-It also includes informal amenity green spaces and accessible countryside such as river and canal corridors, woodland, natural grassland, wetlands, lakes and nature reserves...."
+The VALP Paragraph 11.1 explains that Green Infrastructure is "a strategically planned network of high quality multi-functional green spaces in both urban and rural areas.
+It is designed, developed, and managed to meet the environmental, social and economic needs of communities.
+The term includes open green spaces and Local Green Spaces such as parks and gardens, country parks, allotments, cemeteries, green corridors (potentially including cycleways and rights of way), allotments and trees.
+It can also include informal amenity green spaces and accessible countryside such as river and canal corridors, woodland, natural grassland, wetlands, lakes and nature reserves."